daviderestivo/nsm/README.md

 # Network Service Mesh on AWS EKS

-This repository provides automated setup for Network Service Mesh (NSM) on Amazon EKS with complete infrastructure provisioning and NSM installation.
+Automated deployment of Network Service Mesh on Amazon EKS with complete infrastructure provisioning, security hardening, and comprehensive examples.

 ## Table of Contents